-Academic Affairs is now offering a new option for faculty compensation for certain activities, such as independent study supervision, for which in the past, faculty have received taxable stipends added to monthly paychecks.
-Under the new program, faculty will receive grant money equivalent in value to the current stipend rate.
-Faculty will be able to accumulate this grant money in individual Professional Life Accounts (PLAs), which can then be used to fund expenses that contribute to furthering one's professional life.
-As grant money only payable toward certain kinds of expenses, these funds will not be considered taxable income for faculty.
-Faculty can spend their grant money as soon as the funds have been deposited to their PLA, and they can choose to accumulate a balance over the course of multiple academic years in order to fund major expenses, such as research equipment or conference travel.
+Faculty choosing the Professional Life Account (PLA) can use accumulated funds to further their professional life.
+Because grant money is only payable toward only certain kinds of expenses, these funds are not taxable income for faculty.
+Faculty can spend their grant money as soon as the funds have been deposited to their PLA, or they can choose to accumulate a balance over the course of multiple academic years in order to fund major expenses, such as research equipment or conference travel.

-For example, under the current Payroll program, a $125 stipend can be reduced by as much as 40% as the result of FICA plus federal and state withholdings (putting about $75 in your pocket).
+What are the benefits?
+Under the payroll program, faculty get a stipend that they can spend like any other income, but it will be taxed.
+For example, a $125 stipend can be reduced by as much as 40% as the result of FICA plus federal and state withholdings (putting about $75 in your pocket).
 Under the Professional Life Account program, you will have access to the full $125.

-Beginning in January 2013, both programs will be available to faculty.
-Each faculty member will need to choose the program in which he or she wishes to participate for each calendar year.
+Faculty who do not indicate a preference will be paid stipends through payroll.
 Faculty will be compensated according to the rules of the program they are enrolled in during the time of the activity.